 - Opening files to ensure they can be read

-- Copy editing of text in the metadata (title, description, etc.)
+- Formatting and copy editing of text in the metadata (title, description, etc.)

 - Adding links to associated publications/materials